SarahDal/sarahdal.github.io/_posts/2025-06-08-KielderStone.md

 This legendary erratic has many myths and tales associated with it, most notably that if you walk around it anti-clockwise three times, bad things will happen; you'll invoke the wrath of the "little brown men of the moors" (probably the same Duerger who cause mischief at Simonsides) and/or your most evil wishes will be granted.
 Wilfred Wilson Gibson wrote [a poem about it](https://www.poetrynook.com/poem/kielder-stone) and Andrew Curtis has a bit more info on his [Geograph page of the stone](https://www.geograph.org.uk/photo/4113353).
 Historically, the Wardens of the Marches - who were supposed to keep the peace in this lawless area before the Union of the Crowns - would leave notes for each other in the clefts of this rock.

 Now in Kielderhead Wildwood, the going was extremely tough as I left Kielder Stone and followed the Kielderhead Cleugh and then the infant Scaup Burn.
 Despite this, the thick, rich vegetation and broadleaf woodland were absolutley delightful to see, and makes me wonder if this is how the landscape was 500 years ago when travellers were crossing the border and taking shelter at these rocky landmarks.
-(It's also worth pointing out that the goats, although a very traditional and well-loved feature of the Cheviots, do overgraze and browse with a very negative effect on our regenerating wildwoods.)

 | ![A small stream flows over the rocks and descends down the steep-sided valley, between heather, grasses, plants and the odd small tree.]({{ site.url }}{{ site.baseurl }}/assets/images/Kielderstone/burn1.jpg)|
 |:--:|